harleyfan91/site-deconstructor/README.md

 # Step 3: Install the necessary dependencies.
 npm i
+# If installation fails due to registry access, see .npmrc for an example of using HTTP and disabling strict SSL.

+# This project uses [node-vibrant](https://github.com/Vibrant-Colors/node-vibrant) for color palette extraction.
+# It's an optional runtime dependency but should be installed for tests.

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev